zclaytor/kiauhoku/README.md

 ## I don't care about the documentation.
 Just let me get started!
-1. The parent directory contains a set of install scripts for the model grids prepackaged with kiauhoku.
+1. The parent directory contains a set of install scripts for the model grids prepackaged with `kiauhoku`.
 Check the first few lines including the path to the raw grids and the names of the eep_params (which are grid dependent).

 2. Open an interactive Python session in the directory with the install script.
 Do the following (this example uses 'rotevol_fastlaunch.py' as the install script):
     > `import kiauhoku as kh`